sncosmo/SNData/docs/source/index.rst

 .. image:: https://travis-ci.com/djperrefort/SNData.svg?branch=master
     :target: https://travis-ci.com/djperrefort/SNData

-**SNData** developed from the need of a uniform Python interface for data releases published by various supernova surveys.
+**SNData** arose from the need for a uniform Python interface for data releases published by various supernova surveys.
 A summary of data that is accessible via the package is provided below.
 Access to additional surveys is added upon request or as needed for individual research projects